saboor989/5443-Big-Data-saboor/Program1-writeup.md

 Converting  .csv File format to .json file format
 ====================================================

-Java  as a developing language has many advantages with few implementation dependencies ,Many applications in todays time are written in java.
-Its  a widely known language.

 I would certainly choose .csv but the xml format is much to advantage plus the useage of xml is a factor. xml which makes it an important one to opt for.